Skip to content

 Label Index Year

-URI gbl_indexYear_im
+URI https://opengeometadata.org/ogm-aardvark/#index-year

 Obligation Suggested

-Multivalued true
+Multivalued True

 Entry Guidelines Enter one or more 4-digit integers.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value [1980,1981,1982]
+Example Value [1980,1981,1982]

 Element Set GBL